gabbiedoster/Test1/docs/RESUME.md

 ### _EXPERIENCE_
 **West Seneca West Senior High School** West Seneca, NY - Film maker/Editor August 2018 through Novemeber 2019
 Worked as Filmmaker and Film Editor for school's varsity football program in order to learn all aspects of film-making business.
-Developed, filmed, edited and produced well over 100 hours of footage for two seprate sports documentaries.
+Developed, filmed, edited and produced well over 100 hours of footage for two separate sports documentaries.
 Performed smooth and professional final edits using Final Cut Pro X to create videos for multimedia platforms via YouTube and Twitter.

 **McDonalds** Orchard Park, NY - Employee/Crew Trainer December 2015 through present (not an employee while away at school)